16 MacLeod's Tables snow covered on a mild winter day

 Several scenes of Breaking the Waves were filmed here.
 A graveyard was built for the movie and was left in situ after filming for some time.

 19 Loch Dunvegan with its rocky islands is a favourite place for seals.
 Boat trips are available from Dunvegan Castle.
-In summer the lucky can eventually spot dolphins, porpoises, whales and otters.